Efficient Adjusted Joint Significance Test and Sobel-Type Confidence Interval for Mediation Effect: Adjusted Joint Significance Test

-where $\hat{\alpha}$ and $\hat{\beta}$ are the estimates for $\alpha$ and $\beta$, respectively. $\hat{\sigma}_{\alpha}$ and $\hat{\sigma}_{\beta}$ are the estimated standard errors of $\hat{\alpha}$ and $\hat{\beta}$, respectively.
-The decision rule of traditional Sobel test relies on the standard asymptotic normality of $T_{Sobel}$. i.e., we can reject $H_0$ if the $p$-value, $P_{Sobel}$, is smaller than a specified significance level $\delta$, where and $\Phi_{N(0,1)}(\cdot)$ is the cumulative distribution function of $N(0,1)$.
-Due to the convenience of Sobel test in practical application, it has been widely adopted by many research fields, such as the social and biomedical sciences.
-However, the Sobel test suffers from overly conservative type I error, especially when both $\alpha =0$ and $\beta =0$ \cite[]{David-PM-2002}.
+where $\hat{\alpha}$ and $\hat{\beta}$ are the estimates for $\alpha$ and $\beta$, respectively; $\hat{\sigma}_{\alpha}$ and $\hat{\sigma}_{\beta}$ are the estimated standard errors of $\hat{\alpha}$ and $\hat{\beta}$, respectively.
+The decision rule of traditional Sobel test relies on the standard asymptotic normality of $T_{Sobel}$.
+We can reject $H_0$ if the $p$-value, $P_{Sobel}$, is smaller than a specified significance level $\delta$, where $\Phi_{N(0,1)}(\cdot)$ is the cumulative distribution function of $N(0,1)$, and $T_{Sobel}$ is given in (\ref{Eq2-2}).
+The Sobel test suffers from overly conservative type I error, especially when both $\alpha =0$ and $\beta =0$ \cite[]{David-PM-2002}.
 From \cite{Liu-JASA-DACT-2022}, the Sobel statistic $T_{sobel}$ has an asymptotic normal distribution $N(0,1)$ under $H_{01}$ and $H_{10}$, while its asymptotic distribution is $N(0,1/4)$ in the case of $H_{00}$.
 Therefore, the performance of traditional Sobel test is conservative when $\alpha =0$ and $\beta =0$.
-In fact, this is a long-existed and unresolved problem for the Sobel test.
-Similar to the idea of AJS method, we propose a novel adaptive Sobel (ASobel) test procedure for (\ref{Eq-2.1}), and the p-value is defined as
+Similar to the idea of AJS method, we propose a novel adjusted Sobel (ASobel) test procedure for (\ref{Eq-2.1}), and the p-value is defined as

-where $\Phi_{N(0,1/4)}(\cdot)$ is the cumulative distribution function of $N(0,1/4)$; $T_\alpha$, $T_\beta$ and $\lambda_n$ are the same as that of $P_{AJS}$ in (\ref{Eq3-2}).
+where $\Phi_{N(0,1/4)}(\cdot)$ is the cumulative distribution function of $N(0,1/4)$; $T_{Sobel}$ is given in (\ref{Eq2-2}); $T_\alpha$, $T_\beta$ and $\lambda_n$ are the same as that of $P_{AJS}$ in (\ref{Eq3-2}).
 The decision rule of the ASobel test states that the null hypothesis $H_0$ is rejected if the test statistic ($P_{ASobel}$) is significantly smaller than the predetermined significance level $\delta$.
-The p-values for ASobel and Sobel methods with $(\alpha, \beta) = (0, 0)$ and $n=2000$ are illustrated in Figure \ref{fig:4}.
-The sample data are the same as depicted in Figure \ref{fig:4}.
-The distribution of $P_{ASobel}$ appears to be uniformly distributed in Figure \ref{fig:4}, while the histogram indicates a right-skewed distribution for $P_{Sobel}$.
-The Figure \ref{fig:4} further elucidates the inherent conservatism of the traditional Sobel method when both $\alpha$ and $\beta$ are set to zero.
+The p-values for ASobel and Sobel methods with $(\alpha, \beta) = (0, 0)$ and $n=2000$ are illustrated in Figure S.1.
+The sample data are the same as depicted in Figure \ref{fig:3}.
+The distribution of $P_{ASobel}$ appears to be uniformly distributed in Figure S.1, while the histogram indicates a right-skewed distribution for $P_{Sobel}$.
+The Figure S.1 further elucidates the inherent conservatism of the traditional Sobel method when both $\alpha$ and $\beta$ are set to zero.